CHR. Did you meet with no other assault as you came?

 this hath been a trouble to me.

 FAITH.
-That is indeed a thing to be lamented; for what things so worthy of the
+That is indeed a thing to be lamented; for what

 use of the tongue and mouth of men on